notreallyimran/Glaucoma-Detection-App/README.md

     - Install the toolboxes
     - Ensure app1.mlapp and glaucoma_model.mat are in the same directory
 2. I 've installed the toolboxes and it's still not running.
 Please Follow these steps:
-      - Open matlab>home>import data>open glaucoma_model>tick trainedNet>click import
+      - Follow the instructions in train_model.m to run the script
-      - Type appdesigner on command window and load app1
+      - type appdesigner on command window>load app1.mlapp
-      - Run app1

 # Authors
 1. Imran Fareez Azmy - imranfareez1@gmail.com
 2. Ahmad Nafis Mohd Zulkiifli - ahmadnafiszulkifli@gmail.com